+Office for advising in the College of Natural Sciences.
 Important information for prospective students, incoming, current students, and alumni.
-The website provides events, key dates, and ways to get involved with student organizations, study abroad, and internship and research opportunities. http://www.hawaii.edu/natsci/advising/
+The website provides events, key dates, and ways to get involved with student organizations, study abroad, and internship and research opportunities. https://www.hawaii.edu/natsci/advising/

 The UH Mānoa Department of Mathematics conducts these intensive non-credit courses for students who want to review the algebra and trigonometry concepts covered in the math placement exam.
 Students strengthen their math skills through short lectures, group work, and practice problems using a Web-based, artificially intelligent assessment and learning system.
 All Math Boot Camp students may take/re-take the math placement exam independently from the date of their last attempt.
 These courses are for students who: * want to review math concepts prior to taking the math placement exam * already took the math placement exam but want to place higher on the exam by reviewing and taking the placement exam again * passed the placement exam but want to bridge their high school and college math courses with a review https://natsci.manoa.hawaii.edu/mathbootcamp.html